 These days, there are a number of different ways to transfer money between banks.
 The best way to do so really depends on the circumstances of your transfer.
 For example, are you moving money between your own accounts, or sending money to someone else?
 Are you sending money within your own country, or internationally?
 Do […]

 While an international wire transfer can take several working days to appear in your recipient’s account, a domestic wire transfer will be almost instant.
 When you’re ready to make a wire transfer, below are a few steps to follow to make things hassle-free.
-What is a wire transfer?
-A wire transfer is an electronic means […]
+What is a domestic wire transfer?
+A domestic wire transfer is an […]

 In this article, we’ll be taking a look at the wire transfer fees for popular US and UK banks, what kind of fees you can expect, and how to reduce those fees for cheaper international wire money transfers.
 Make sure you’ve checked out our guide on the cheapest ways to send money abroad which explains […]

 What you need to know about wiring money internationally Wiring money internationally is a popular way of sending money abroad.
 The electronic nature is this type of transaction makes sending money via wire transfer fairly hands off, requiring you only to know your recipient’s name, bank details, and the sum you are sending abroad.
 However, […]

 What do you need to make an international bank transfer?
 To make a secure wire bank transfer, you’ll need to make sure you have a number of key details to hand.
 This includes: The name of your recipient Their account number Their sort code The date you want the transfer to be made A payment […]

 Although you can rarely get a definitive answer for how long your wire transfer will take, you can get a good indication when looking at the particular circumstances of your transfer.
 Here, we’ll be addressing everything you need to know about international bank transfer times.
 Wire transfers are a fast and convenient way to send […]